Public Speaking

 Relax and breathe.
 It's normal to feel nervous before giving a speech, but it's important to try to relax and stay calm.
 Remember to take deep breaths and focus on your message.
 If you can do that, you'll be able to connect with your audience and deliver a great speech.

-Learning Public Speaking
+How to Learn Public Speaking

 Some people are born natural speakers, while others have to work at it.
 If you’re not a natural speaker, don’t despair.
 These tips will help you become a great speaker.